gashawgedef/Steghub_Devops_Engineering_Projects/project-12-Ansible-Refactoring-And-Static-Assignments/self_study_challenges_and_solutions.md

-# For better understanding or Ansible-artifacts-re-use –Code Refactoring
+# Self Study, Challengies and Solutions

-# Ansible Artifacts Reuse and Code Refactoring
+## Ansible Artifacts Reuse and Code Refactoring

 Reusing Ansible artifacts and refactoring code involves organizing your Ansible playbooks, roles, and modules to be more modular, maintainable, and reusable.
 Here are some key concepts and practices to help you with this: